kgusman/kgusman.github.io/_pages/about.md

 ---
 Hi, I'm Kamill and I live in Innopolis, Russia.

 Currently, I'm Bachelor Student of Innopolis University.
-My interests are Machine Learning, Deep Learning, UX/UI, foreign languages, and sport.
+My interests are Machine Learning, Deep Learning, Project Management, foreign languages, and sport.

-I work in MTS IT as the front-end developer.
+I work in MTS IT as Full-stack developer (Java/JavaScript).

 ----